FNAL-CTA/CTAEvaluation/documentation/ten-percent.md

 The monitoring collection infrastructure will be hosted in containers (and likely Kubernetes) on the nodes where it is needed to simplify deployment.
 Dashboards, collected from other CTA institutions and new dashboards to replicate necessary monitoring from Enstore, will be developed in collaboration with the tape operations group.

-We will use fluentd in a docker container to bring log information from the cta node and the tape node to kafka.
+We will use fluentd in a docker container to bring log information from the cta node and the tape node to Kafka.
 We are going to collect information from cta-taped on the tape node, this we are calling performance information.
-On the CTA tape node messages from tape read successfully and file successful read will be used.
-We will read out the tape load times, unmount time, positioning time, the drive transfer time, the total time the event takes, On the CTA node we will collect information from CTA-Admin commands including tape information (tape identification, average volume per retrieve and archive tape mount), failed requests, show queues, bytes transferred.
+On the CTA tape node these messages, "tape read successfully", and "file successful read" will be used.
+We will read out the tape load times, unmount time, positioning time, the drive transfer time, and the total time the event takes.
+On the CTA node we will collect information from CTA-admin commands including tape information (tape identification, average volume per retrieve and archive tape mount), failed requests, show queues, and bytes transferred.

 ## Tests to be done